11matt556/mikrotikSync/readme.md

     ```shell
     service devd restart
     ```

----
-## RouterOS Configuration Details
+# RouterOS Configuration Details

 * RouterOS is managed by having two sets of configurations or 'modes' that it switches between.
 The normal, standby mode, is referred to as 'switch' mode, while the opposite mode is the 'router' mode.
 * There are several scripts and conventions used to accomplish this.

-### RouterOS Conventions
+## RouterOS Conventions
-Desired state/configuration information is primarily stored in the comment strings of records.
-These comments indicate whether a record is 'managed' by `mikrotikSync` and whether it should be enabled/disabled in router/switch modes.
+Desired state/configuration information is stored in the comment strings of records.
+These comments indicate whether a record is 'managed' by `mikrotikSync` and whether the record should be enabled/disabled in router/switch modes.

 * All mikrotikSync records include `'Added by pfsense.'` in the comment string of records it has added.
    * Trivia: `Added by pfsense` is not parsed by any RouterOS script